This book is a classic, but its motifs of culture clash and racialism strike an unfortunate chord in current times.

-This book was once a favorite of mine and this is the third time I've read it.
-I have to admit I didn't like it as well this time.
-The plot revolves around an Englishwoman unfairly accusing a Muslim Indian doctor of attempting to assault her while sightseeing some Indian caves.
-However, set in a time when the British controlled India, the book has several sub-themes.
+The plot revolves around an Englishwoman who wrongly accuses a Muslim Indian doctor of attempting to assault her while they're visiting mystical Indian caves.
+Set in a time when the British controlled India, the book has several sub-themes.

 One is the condescending attitude and behavior of the Brits toward the Indian people and the consequent mistrust and dislike the Indians felt toward the Brits.
 Another is the vast cultural divide that made friendship almost impossible between the Indians and Brits at that time.